Dyalog/link/help/Link.GetFileName.md

 # Link.GetFileName

-Returns the name of the file containing the source of the given APL item is stored.
+Returns the name of the file containing the source of the given APL item.
 See also [GetItemName](Link.GetItemName.md).

 #### Arguments